 Yes.
-Indian Residents can open a joint account with an NRI on “either or survivor” basis according to the Reserve Bank of India (RBI).
-The term “either or survivor” refers to the condition where both of the account holders can operate the account independently in the absence of the other.
+Indian Residents can open a joint account with an NRI on “either or survivor” basis according to the Reserve Bank of India (RBI) guidelines.
+The term “either or survivor” refers to the condition where both of the account holders can operate the account independently in the absence of the other account holder.

 NRIs can be a joint account holder in more than one bank accounts as long as they are closely related to all the resident account holders.
 For example, an NRI can be a joint account holder for both his/her mother’s and father’s account in India.